 With this said, let’s now look at what the SOL is in Alabama for collection suits.

-Normally in Alabama a breach of contract action is a six year statute of limitations.
+Normally in Alabama a “breach of contract” action is a six year statute of limitations.
 We see some original creditors (Capital One, Citibank, etc) sue under this and it used to be that debt buyers would not because they rarely have the documents to support making such a claim.
 But now they do make this claim even though they still have problems with the documents.
-We won’t go into these details as they are beyond the topic of limitations but we can discuss these by phone with you.
+We won’t go into these details as they are beyond the topic of this article but we can discuss these by phone with you.